raelo24/Terraform-AWS-IAM/README.md

     }
   ]
 ```
-A folder name policies contains the various custom policies of the account.
+A folder named policies contains the various custom policies of the account.
 You can create subfolders if you choose to categorize the policies but remember to reference the paths correctly.

 ### IAM Roles ###
 The roles are defined in the sample config file.